apache/spark/IMAGES.rst

 the repo as this will likely be faster than rebuilding the image locally.

-The random UUID is generated right after pre-cached pip install is run - and usually it means that significant changes have been made to apt packages or even the base python image has changed.
+The random UUID is generated right after pre-cached pip install is run - and usually it means that significant changes have been made to apt packages or even the base Python image has changed.

 Pulling the Latest Images
 -------------------------